University of Tennessee Logo

 Website:utk.edu

 The University of Tennessee (UT) is the only school in the United States with a collection of documents related to three Tennessee-born presidents.
 There’s nothing like it anywhere else.
 The school also maintains the highest research-educational status, an R1 level.
 It has ten undergraduate colleges and 11 graduate centers.
 Its athletic department also participates in NCAA Division I, SEC, and Big 12 Conference.
 The university’s student body has long surpassed the 30,000-student mark, representing not only 50 states but also more than 100 foreign countries.
 The university was founded in 1794.
-The city of Knoxville (Tennessee) is the location of the university.
+The university is located in the city of Knoxville (Tennessee).

 Meaning and History